lewagon/data-setup/macOS.md

 sw_vers
 ```

-If your OS version (`ProductVersion` line) is greater or equal than **10.12**, you may proceed with the rest of this section. :warning: Otherwise, skip it and go directly to the Ruby install.
+If your OS version (`ProductVersion` line) is greater or equal than **10.12**, you may proceed with the rest of this section. :warning: Otherwise, skip it and go directly to Alumni section.

 In order not to re-type your SSH passphrase at every `git push`, you can add these lines to the `~/.ssh/config` file: